Trigeminal Neuropathy (Pain and Paralysis in the Jaw Area Due to Nerve Damage) in Dogs

 - Trigeminal Neuropathy (Pain and Paralysis in the Jaw Area Due to Nerve Damage)

-In addition, affected dogs may show pain in the face, which is expressed by increased scratching or rubbing of the face.
+In addition, affected dogs may show Pain in the face, which is expressed by increased Scratching or rubbing of the face.
 In some cases, there may be sensorySensory refers to the senses or perception.
 Sensory systems in dogs and cats include sight, hearing, smell, taste, and touch, all of which are central to interacting with their environment. impairment, meaning that the dog is less sensitive to touch in the face.
-This can also include a feeling of numbness.
+This can also include numbness.

 Other symptoms may include loss of muscle tone in the face, drooling due to the inability to close the mouth, and in some cases, dry eye if tear production is impaired.
 These symptoms can significantly affect the dog’s general well-being and quality of life.